What is OCPP 2.0.1 and why does it matter?

 Ben Kegler

-Ben is an accomplished expansion specialist who has worked with renowned companies like Cosmic Cat Group, High Mobility, Hubject, and Heimat.
-At Switch, he is dedicated to shaking up the market, devising business strategies, and designing response tactics.
+Ben is an experienced expansion specialist who has worked with companies like Cosmic Cat Group, High Mobility, Hubject, and Heimat.
+At Switch, he devises business strategies and response tactics to shake up the market.

 Connect with